Blepharoplasty: Cost, Recovery & Results

 Functional vs. Aesthetic

-When upper eyelid skin hangs low enough to obstruct peripheral vision, the procedure becomes medically necessary (functional blepharoplasty) rather than purely cosmetic.
+When upper eyelid skin hangs low enough to obstruct peripheral vision, the procedure becomes medically necessary (functional blepharoplasty) rather than purely cosmetic, as explained by the Cleveland Clinic.
 A visual field test can document this obstruction, and many insurance plans cover functional upper blepharoplasty.

 Lower Blepharoplasty